Need help? We are available to speak to you 7 days a weekRead More

 How often do the 189 invitation rounds happen?

-The Department now typically conducts invitation rounds on a quarterly basis, rather than the monthly or ad-hoc rounds seen in previous years.
+The Department now typically conducts invitation rounds on a quarterly basis, rather than the monthly or ad hoc rounds seen in previous years.

 Yes.
 Many applicants lodge an EOI for both the 189 visa invitation and the 190 visa invitation round to maximise their chances of receiving an Australian invitation.

-When can we expect the next 189 rounds 2026?
+When can we expect the next 189 invitation round in 2026?

 [registered_migration_agents] [/registered_migration_agents]